andy-goryachev-oracle/Test/doc/InputMap/InputMapV2.md

 - allow for customization of a control behavior by changing the existing or adding new key mappings
 - support dynamic modification of key mappings
-- allow for accessing the default functionality even when it was overwritten by the user
+- allow for accessing the default functionality even when it was overwritten by the application
 - allow for reverting customization to the default implementation
-- guarantee priorities between the user and the skin event handlers and key mappings
+- guarantee priorities between the application and the skin event handlers and key mappings
 - allow for *gradual* migration of the existing controls to use the new InputMap
 - support stateful and stateless (fully static) behavior implementations